 - 12:00-3:00: Lunch, play, maybe go to park, Louise takes a shorter nap if she has to go with me to do afternoon pickup or longer nap if my housekeeper is there.

 - 3:00-6:00: Pick up girls, give them a snack, then they usually get started on their homework.
-A few days a week we will have an extracurricular, but we try not to over-schedule too much because I don’t like to be running around after school every afternoon.
+Some days we will have an extracurricular, but we try not to over-schedule too much because I don’t like to be running around after school every afternoon.
 (But with four children that is hard!)
 Prepare dinner.

 - 6:00: Dinner